hertie-data-science-lab/sortingalgorithms-augustofonseca25/README.md

 ## Solution:

-Please check the aolutions in Main.py and bucket.py files.
+Please check the solutions in Main.py and bucket.py files.

 ## Assignment: